 - Editorial board member, Nationalities Papers: The Journal of Nationalism and Ethnicity, 2009-present

 - Editorial board member, European History Quarterly, 2003-present

 - Editorial board member, Journal of the Balkan and Near Eastern Studies, 1999-2006, 2010-present

 - Member of the international editorial board, Politologický časopis (Czech Republic), 2006-present

 I would welcome research proposals on modern and contemporary history of South Eastern Europe.
 Proposals for joint supervision (with colleagues at Goldsmiths or other University of London colleges) would be welcome also, on comparative topics that would include former Yugoslavia and the Balkans.

-I am currently the main supervisor for the following postgraduate MPhil/PhD student:
+I am currently supervising the following postgraduate MPhil/PhD students: